alexpdp7/alexpdp7/personal_infra/README.md

 I use:

 * Proxmox, as it provides LXC containers (and VMs if needed) and ZFS storage.
 I like ZFS for its protection about bitrot, and because send/recv and snapshots are great for backups
-* EL9, using Rocky Linux.
+* EL9/EL10, using Rocky Linux 9 and AlmaLinux 10.
 * Debian in a few hosts.
 * LibreElec for my mediacenter Raspberry.
 Common distros are not an option, as they don't support hardware video acceleration.
 LibreElec sets up everything I need with minimal fuss, so while it's the system that doesn't use configuration management, it works fine.

 ## Software updates

-I use `dnf-automatic` on EL9, and `unattended-upgrades` on Debian/Ubuntu so updates are automatically installed.
+I use `dnf-automatic` on EL9/EL10, and `unattended-upgrades` on Debian/Ubuntu so updates are automatically installed.

 `ragent` monitors when systems need a reboot and warns me through Nagios.